antonyoung/Validators/README.md

 Working with corrupt data is not helping, as you have to work all around this.
 Also as Clean Code, Performance or just as SOLID principles and last not least my time!

 As thought?
-This all can be done much easier than having all this logic, that is not compileable, debugable and not testable as MS SQL Server Functions?
+This all can be done much easier than having all this logic, that is not debugable and not definitely not testable as MS SQL Server Functions!
-So I decided to start this as nice example and to get started with GitHub, DevOps and as a Sandbox project in open source.
+I decided to start this as nice example and for me, to get started with GitHub, Azure DevOps, as Sandbox and as open source project.

 This repository works, it's fast and it's reliable, extendable!
 As solution is really simple as long you know your regular expressions!